pujita19/Self-Watering-Plant-IoT/README.md

 * Real time display of soil moisture value and watering state on IoT dashboard
 * Bonus : Manually toggle water pump, LCD Screen, Threshold controller, Data Analytics

+Existing work shows automatic watering feature based on moisture content of soil but not other features like remote monitoring of plant.